Mr. Piper - 6th Grade World Cultures & Reading

 MA from UNK, Curriculum & Instruction/Social Sciences

-22nd year teaching at Horizon Middle School
+Teaching at Horizon Middle School since 1999

 Sixth grade history students examine the development and characteristics of early world cultures.
 The approach is a chronological study of African, European, and Middle Eastern regions.
 Students become actively involved in learning scenarios intent on exploring the life, times, and influences of these early, regional cultures.
 Specific civilizations of study include ancient Mesopotamia, ancient Egypt, ancient Greece, ancient Rome, and medieval Europe.
 The connecting of past phenomena and cultural influences to current world events is also an important aspect of the course.